Values

 The Stuff I Stand Strong On.

 Safety before self-improvement.
 You don't need to optimize yourself to belong here.
-We build nervous-system safety first.
-Before anything else.
+We build nervous-system comes first.
+Everything else follows.

 Words as liberation.
 Not productivity.
 Not performance.
 Writing is how we process shame, untangle inherited narratives, and give language to what's been living in your chest.

 Pace is power.
-We move at the speed of trust — not urgency, not "30 days to transformation."
-Your nervous system sets the timeline, not productivity culture.
+We move at the speed of trust- not urgency, not "30 days to transformation."
+Your nervous system sets the timeline, not hustle culture.

 Anti-shame, always.
 We question the narratives that taught you that you were too much or not enough.
 Shame was learned.
 It can be unlearned.

 Self-trust is the foundation.
 When you stop outsourcing your identity to other people's comfort, your life expands.
-Not because you became someone new — because you stopped contorting.
+Not because you became someone new, but because you stopped contorting.

 *Dylan King (Queen of Grit) stands for Black lives matter.
 Trans rights are human rights.
 Free Palestine.
 Gender expression is not a performance for anyone else's comfort- it's identity.
 Bodily autonomy is non-negotiable.
 Immigration is not a crime.
 Disability rights are human rights- access, accommodation, and dignity are not extras, they are baseline.
 Diversity is not a threat.
 Neurodivergence is not a deficit.
 The systems we live inside were not built for all of us equally- and pretending otherwise helps no one.
 And fuck Donald Trump.